JaredMcB/DDRM/ResearchJournal.md

 # save("c:\\Users\\JaredMcBride\\Desktop\\DDMR\\Examples\\LinearSDE\\LSDE_Data\\NoiseVNeff.jld", "data", data)
 ```

-Before I run it I need to analysis memory cost. so, the longest time series will be for `t_stop = 1e7` which since `gap = 10` and `t-disc = 1000` will be of size ≃1x1x999900, so about 8 MB.
+Before I run it I need to analysis memory cost.
+So, the longest time series will be for `t_stop = 1e7` which since `gap = 10` and `t-disc = 1000` will be of size ≃1x1x999900, so about 8 MB.
 Not too much.
 Job 131.

 Immediate error:
 ```ERROR: LoadError: InitError: PyError (PyImport_ImportModule